VitaliLiashchuk/interviews/CV/cv.md

 # Summary

 Software engineer with 10+ years of experience including 7 years in the game industry.
-Good understanding of OOP principles, high-quality code design.
+Good understanding of OOP principles, and high-quality code design.
 Knowledge of software development processes and methodologies.
-Experience of working in an Agile environment.
+Experience working in an Agile environment.
 Analytical mind.

 # Skills